Chaetomium cupreum: Biotechnology

 Agricultural interest in C. cupreum has arisen due to the ability of some strains to suppress infections by plant pathogens.
 The biocontrol capacity of C.cupreum has been attributed to the production of antifungal metabolites, release of hydrolases, mycoparasitism and competition for nutrients and space.
 Chaetomium cupreum produces a diverse set of hydrolytic enzymes making it a strong biodegrader and substrate colonizer as a result of its large secretory potential and metabolic versatility.
-EST analysis of C. cupreum revealed several candidate biocontrol genesrelated to: cell-wall degradation, proteolytic function, antifungal metabolite production and production of substances that enhance plant disease resistance.
+EST analysis of C. cupreum revealed several candidate biocontrol genes related to: cell-wall degradation, proteolytic function, antifungal metabolite production and production of substances that enhance plant disease resistance.